Meghan accuses UK royals of racism, says 'didn't want to be alive' | Entertainment

 "That was relayed to me from Harry, those were conversations that family had with him," Meghan recounted in an interview with Oprah Winfrey aired on CBS late on Sunday.
 Meghan declined to say who had aired such concerns, as did Harry.
 He said his family had cut them off financially and that his father Prince Charles, heir to the British throne, had let him down and refused to take his calls at one point.

-Buckingham Palace had no immediate comment about the interview, which aired in the early hours of Monday morning in Britain.
+Buckingham Palace was not expected to give an immediate response to the interview, which aired in the early hours of Monday morning in Britain.
 The two-hour broadcast was the most anticipated royal interview since Harry's late mother Princess Diana shared intimate details of her failed marriage to Charles in 1995, denting the heir's reputation and the family's standing in the eyes of the British public.

-"The monarchy has just been hit by its worst crisis since the abdication" of Edward VIII in 1936, said Republic, a campaign group that wants to abolish the monarchy.
-"This rotten institution needs to go."
-Nearly three years since her star-studded wedding in Windsor Castle, Meghan described some unidentified members of the royal household as brutal, mendacious, and guilty of racist remarks.

-She also accused Kate, the wife of her husband's elder brother Prince William, of making her cry before her wedding.
-While the family came in for open criticism, neither Harry nor Meghan attacked Queen Elizabeth directly.

-Still, Meghan said she had been silenced by "the Firm" - which Elizabeth heads - and that her pleas for help while in distress at racist reporting and her predicament had fallen on deaf ears.
-"I just didn't want to be alive any more.
+"I just didn't want to be alive anymore.
 And that was a very clear and real and frightening constant thought.
 And I remember how he (Harry) just cradled me," Meghan said, wiping away tears.

-'REALLY LET DOWN' Harry and Meghan's announcement in January, 2020, that they intended to step down from their royal roles plunged the family into crisis.
-Last month, Buckingham Palace confirmed the split would be permanent, as the couple looks to forge an independent life in the United States.
+'REALLY LET DOWN'

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)